minio/directpv-docs/content/concepts/metrics.md

              group: 'production'
    ```

-3. Run a Prometheus query with promQL in the Prometheus web interface to test the configurfation.
+3. Run a Prometheus query with PromQL in the Prometheus web interface to test the configuration.

-   For example, the following query returns the total bytes metric for `node1`.
+   For example, the following query returns the total bytes metric for `node1`:

    ```promQL {.copy}
    directpv_stats_bytes_total{node="node1"}